kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+Silent the old town
 All that remains
-From the kiri tree.
+Cherry-blossoms